 - The top-down approach is primarily used by structured programming languages such as C, COBOL, Fortran.
 On the contrary, the bottom-up approach is preferred by OOP languages such as C++, C#, Python, Java, and Perl.

 - In the top-down approach, each module and submodule are processed separately, and hence, they might contain redundant information.
-However, the bottom-up approach relies on data encapsulation and data-hiding, thereby, minimizing redundancy.
+However, the bottom-up approach relies on data encapsulation and data-hiding, thereby, minimising redundancy.

 - The top-down approach doesn’t require the modules to have a well-established line of communication among them, whereas, in the bottom-up approach, the modules must have a certain degree of interaction and communication among them.